 When it comes to citizenship in South Korea, if you meet the legal requirements and also have strong connections to the country, you should know that:

-- the South Korean passport allows you to travel visa-free in 141 countries at the level of 2023;
+- The South Korean passport allows you to travel visa-free in 141 countries at the level of 2023;

-- you can also obtain a visa on arrival in 39 countries based on this passport;
+- You can also obtain a visa on arrival in 39 countries based on this passport;

 - South Korea has also adhered to the Electronic Visa Authorization systems of 10 countries;

-- online visas must be secured for 16 countries.
+- Online visas must be secured for 16 countries.

 Statistics on Korea’s population